khimo/khimo.github.io/bli-guides/bli-faq.md

 ### If the power goes off, do I lost _BeoLiving Intelligence_ configuration?

-_BeoLiving Intelligence_'s configuration is persistent, so all configuration and programmation will be safe if any power-off occurs.
+_BeoLiving Intelligence_'s configuration is persistent, so all configuration and programming will be safe if any power-off occurs.

 ### What kind of devices can I control?